Aryak880/getcode/README.md

 # Get Code

 It is website which provide user boilerplate/template and basic functions of different data structures link stact, queue, link-list etc, On one click in C language.
+It developed on React.js so all the deployment script are same as tipical react project

 ## Installation